platformsh/platformsh-docs/use-platform/set-up-local-development.md

 # press CTRL-Z to return to the shell without killing the tunnel.
 ```

-Then you can connect to the remote database normally, as if it were
+Now you can connect to the remote database normally, as if it were
 local.

 ```bash